7ayd/RSWeek1/ERC777vsERC1363.md

 Simplified Crowdfunding and Subscription Services: ERC1363 makes it easier to handle subscriptions or crowdfunding campaigns within the Ethereum ecosystem by allowing the tokens themselves to initiate and handle complex transactional logic.

 Enhanced Functionality for ERC20: It builds upon the ERC20 standard by adding additional functions that enable token transfers to execute more sophisticated operations, thus increasing the versatility of ERC20 tokens.

+Transfer and call

+ERC20PERMIT is what \

+Ownable two-step

+Transfer Function on Saction token too

+Make sure you dont

+Add events to whenever you change state.

+Review Function scoping some more

+Return the boolean from super.transferfrom